 4G Communications Hubs orders shall be supplied by the DCC in Cartons.
 Each Supplier Party may place a request for a minimum order of 1 Carton and a maximum order of 64 Cartons during the calendar month prior to the "Initial Pallet Orders" JIP Milestone.
 The DCC shall ensure that there are in total 640 Cartons (8,960 4G Communication Hubs) available for ordering by Supplier Parties.

 The DCC shall make available to Supplier Parties at least one DCC contact telephone number and one DCC email address for the purposes of order requests for 4G Communications Hubs.
-A Supplier Party must place any order request in writing by email.
+A Supplier Party shall place any order request in writing by email by completing a template provided by the DCC for this purpose.

-An order request for 4G Communications Hubs made by a Supplier Party must:
+The template provided by the DCC pursuant to Clause 5.3 shall include :

-specify the number of Cartons of 4G Communications Hubs being ordered (which, in accordance with Clause 5.2, shall be between 1 and 64 Cartons);
+the number of Cartons of 4G Communications Hubs being ordered (which, in accordance with Clause 5.2, shall be between 1 and 64 Cartons);

-provide one Delivery Location for the order, including the following information for the Delivery Location:
+one Delivery Location for the order, including the following information for the Delivery Location:

 the full delivery address (including postcode);